Skip to main content

 4. Benefits to biodiversity with tree planting and habitat creation across new green spaces.
 The new buildings are designed in a way that allows people to live and work sustainably with solar panels on the roofs and sustainable heating tapping into the Bristol Heat Network.

-5. Four buildings with around 500 new homes and up to 40% affordable.
-The homes will be a variety of sizes and tenures to help create a varied community.
+5. Four buildings with up to 520 new homes.
+The homes will be a variety of sizes and tenures to cater to the varied community.

 6. This building is planned to incorporate a flexible mix of commercial uses, such as makers’ spaces.